Cookizz/RxJavaStackTracer/README.md

 # RxJavaStackTracer
 RxJava is not good when it comes to stack-traces.
-When we use `observeOn` or `subscribeOn` we get our stack-trace from the process root, erasing previous call histories.
+When we use `observeOn` or `subscribeOn` we get our stack-trace from the process root, erasing previous call history.

 `RxJavaStackTracer` seems to help.
 Especially for the existing projects.
 Because it provides no code invasion.